 Protection starts with system build.
 At the University of California, BFB IS-3 is the overarching policy applicable to information technology of all kinds whether for research, academia, or administration.
 The Minimum System Standard is referenced by IS-3 as the minimum set of controls that must be in place for all servers and other types of computing devices.
-Departments must build and maintain their servers according to the Minimum Security Standard that can be found here:
+Departments must build and maintain their servers according to the UC Office of the President Minimum Security Standard.

 Servers must be physically and logically secure.
 Hardware devices should be in properly secured rooms or data centers.
 They require adequate power and cooling.
 Logical (virtual) servers must be properly secured as well.
 Administrative credentials should be tightly controlled and access to virtual servers and to host configuration of guest servers must be limited to knowledgeable staff.
 Mistakes in administering host servers, whether physical or in the cloud, can have devastating consequences to the guest systems where the work gets done.

 Remember that servers should run anti-malware solutions.
 They are not just for PCs anymore.
 Even Linux servers that interact with PCs should run anti-malware to prevent the server from spreading malware between different clients.
 Department IT staff have access to Sophos licenses that run on Windows and Linux

 The key to secure server administration is reducing the attack surface by turning off unused services.
 A server should not respond to any port that is not hosting an intended operating service.
 If you aren’t using file or printer sharing, turn it off.
 If you’re not using SNMP, turn it off.
 If you’re not hosting a web server, turn the service off.
 Don’t let your site be profiled by displaying a generic Apache or IIS page.